 The President of MCVFA will annually appoint a committee to select applicants.

 Scholarships will be awarded to the recipient upon verification of completion of the course or courses with a passing grade or completion of the first semester with a passing grade and showing enrollment of second semester.

 Five (5) $750.00 scholarships will be awarded.
 The amount is subject to change upon recommendation of the Scholarship Committee and a vote of the Executive Board.

 In 1963, Robert J. Hindley, at 19 years old, became a call firefighter at Station 2 in Woods Hole.
-That marked the beginning of an active involvement with the Falmouth Fire Department in which he served unselfishly for 29 years.
+That marked the beginning of active involvement with the Falmouth Fire Department in which he served unselfishly for 29 years.

 Always eager to learn more about his firefighting job, he attended many classes and courses during his years while being a call firefighter.
 He became one of the first call emergency medical technicians in Falmouth.
-Then he made the decision to become a paramedic, which meant continuing his training for two more years while working a full time job.
+Then he made the decision to become a paramedic, which meant continuing his training for two more years while working a full-time job.
 His desire to serve his community was the force that kept him going during this rigorous period.
 Through his tireless efforts, his goal became a reality in 1988 when had attained his paramedic certification.
-Many of the residences and firefighters have been benefactors of his skills and achievements that he had accomplished all while serving his community.
+Many of the residences and firefighters have been benefactors of the skills and achievements that he had accomplished all while serving his community.

 Although Bob moved from Woods Hole to East Falmouth in 1972, his interest in the service to his fire company never wavered.

 In 1990, Call Firefighter/Paramedic Robert Hindley received the honor of becoming a charter member of the Massachusetts Call/Volunteer Firefighters’ Association.
 It was through his encouragement that the association adopted the practice of beginning every meeting with the moment of silence for our brothers and sisters firefighters who had answered their last alarm.